alexyuriev/zdotfiles/README.md

-url-2-file|Stores content of the URL in a file using easily assembleable configuration x-workspace-setup-code|Called by the X manager to create a single work environment bin/extra-non-matching-lines|Displays the lines in a file that do not have equivalent lines in another file
+url-2-file|Stores content of the URL in a file using easily assembleable configuration x-workspace-setup-code|Called by the X manager to create a single work environment bin/extra-non-matching-lines|Displays the lines in a file that do not have equivalent lines in another file bin/sre-push-to-redis-queue - Pushes lines of a file into a Redis queue.

 ### AWS manipulation utilities